After-Shock/Cloudbox-wiki/Installing-Cloudbox.md

 ## 2. Running Cloudbox  ###

-1. Go into cloudbox folder
+1. Go into the cloudbox folder (if not already there)

     ```bash
     cd ~/cloudbox